This is my story. This is your story. This is every working-class hero’s story.

 Life was certainly miserable, but I didn’t give up.
 I was in Starbucks that night sipping on my white chocolate mocha, trying to find the best way to manage paper receipts.
 Guess what?
 I just saved you a lot of effort.

 ‘Managing receipts’ doesn’t sound like a very daunting task, does it?
 Never did to me, so I tried managing receipts manually.
 I tried making my wallet a safe house, then the office drawer, and then on top of my fridge and what not!
 But well, the reality is a different story.

 - Receipts get lost, easily: You make an expense at a restaurant, and then another in the airport and then at client meetings.
 You will not be able to keep them all in one place, I challenge you.
-I tried storing them in my wallet, but then ended up throwing them out by mistake with few other unwanted papers.
+I tried storing them in my wallet but then ended up throwing them out by mistake with a few other unwanted papers.
 Keep it in your pants and your washing machine will wash the life out of it.

-- Receipts are fragile: And so are your chances of getting your money back - receipts can get torn, you can spill tea on it, the ink can fade away off the thermal receipts.
+- Receipts are fragile: And so are your chances of getting your money back - receipts can get torn, you can spill the tea on it, the ink can fade away off the thermal receipts.

 - The problem of too many: The moment you have more than 5-10 receipts to claim reimbursements from, your inner voice convinces you that only the 80% receipts with large expenses are worth claiming, and rest are just waste of time (thanks to the herculean task of manual entries)

 There is an app that manages your receipts

 The mandate was clear - receipts are messy, and I can’t manage them manually.
 So I started looking out - my main aim was to manage and store receipts without any hassle.
 That’s when I came across Fyle, an expense reporting app to end my woes.